Fridays in May will take place in person each May Friday from May 2nd, 2025 to May 30th 2025.

-Fridays in May will take place in person each May Friday from May 3rd, 2024 to May 31st 2024.
-The program will supply participants with forums for exploratory and site-based conversation in a peer-based community setting, creating an opportunity for skill-sharing, info-gathering, networking, and peer-mentorship.
 This program will include in-person tours, workshops, and mediated conversations led by, with and among QBIPOC library, archives, and information professionals across the NYC metropolitan area on topics related to engagement, exhibitions, collections processing, queer histories, professionalism in queer contexts, and more.

-Find more information about each session below.
+Find more information about each session below:

-Friday, May 3rd, 2024 from 11 am to 2 pm
+Friday, May 2nd, 2025 from 11 am to 2 pm

 Pratt School of Information - 144 W 14th St 6th floor, New York, NY 10011